humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails3.md

 we wanted using the scaffolding that Rails provides.
 This gets us down the road quite a ways in creating a new application, but it doesn't necessarily look very nice.
-Since we have to look at this, now is a good time to get a bit further in to implementing an updated view from the **View** layer using Ruby's built-in ERB templating language.
+Since we have to look at this, now is a good time to get a bit further into implementing an updated view from the **View** layer using Ruby's built-in ERB templating language.

-Don't tell the instructors in the **Introduction to Web Development and Design Principals**, but we're going to use a shortcut in our design and layout with the [Twitter Bootstrap](http://getbootstrap.com/) CSS framework to not only make things look a lot better, but also to give us a version of the application that works as well on mobile devises as it does in the browser on a computer.
+Don't tell the instructors in the **Introduction to Web Development and Design Principals**, but we're going to use a shortcut in our design and layout with the [Twitter Bootstrap](http://getbootstrap.com/) CSS framework not only to make things look a lot better, but also to give us a version of the application that works as well on mobile devices as it does in the browser on a computer.

 ## Include the CSS